keitharogers/kong_tool/README.md

 # Introduction
 I created Kong Tool to satisfy a requirement that a client had.
-Although there are other tools to manage Kong, such as DecK, I wanted something a little simpler and something that could potentially be used in a CI/CD pipeline at a later date.
+Although there are other tools to manage Kong, I wanted to create something a little more bespoke for various reasons I won't go into here.

 ## What does this tool do?
 This tool can be used to do the following: